dgiglio84/Superstore-Analysis-2024/README.md

 **Conclusion**

--	The ship time seems to correlate with the annual profi (the faster ship times, the higher the sales.)
+-	The ship time seems to correlate with the annual profit (the faster ship times, the higher the profit.)
--	Evaluating the customers who departed in 2014 can lead to more insight as to their exit.
+-	By evaluating the list of customers who left in 2014, we can gain more insight into their departure.
+-	Although a discount was applied to over half of the transactions, this did not seem to affect the annual profit.

 For more information, please see the Jupyter notebook included in this repository.